Use this button to switch between dark and light mode.

 Artificial Intelligence in Law

-Simply stated, AI-powered legal research platforms can help lawyers do more billable work more quickly, allowing them to spend more time putting that research to good use by counseling clients, negotiating with opposing counsel, or performing other higher-level work.
+Simply stated, AI-powered legal research platforms can help you do billable work faster, allowing you to spend more time putting that research to good use by counseling clients, negotiating with opposing counsel, or performing other higher-level work.
 This is particularly important for attorneys who provide their services on a flat-fee or contingency-fee basis, where more time spent on legal research could lead to lower profit margins.

-AI in the legal technology industry tend to be more "extractive," meaning that they crawl and pull information from a large database, but you'll see AI's capabilities employed in a variety of angles including:
+AI in the legal technology industry has historically been more "extractive," meaning it’s been generally used to crawl and pull information from a large database; however, with major recent developments in “generative” AI, legal technology is beginning to not only pull information but also create new, original content.
+This means you'll see AI's capabilities employed in a variety of angles including:

 • Natural language processing (NLP) for legal documents